openstack/nova/doc/source/user/block-device-mapping.rst

   * `snapshot`
   * `blank`

-* dest_type  - this can have one of the following values:
+* destination_type  - this can have one of the following values:

   * `local`
   * `volume`